Poorneshcoder/blog-site-next.js/README.md

  1.Clone the Repository:

-Clone the project repository from GitHub to your local machine using the following command: bash
+`Clone the project repository from GitHub to your local machine using the following command:

-git clone <repository-url>

-`git clone <repository-url>`
+git clone <repository-url>`

  2.Navigate to the Project Directory: